openPower/owt/centertrain/README.md

 A train for bit stream;

-a node control all equipment of zone;
+centertrain is a node that control all equipment of zone;

-zone: may a room, user house, a set of user's house;
+zone: maybe a room, user house, a set of user's house;